 In the culinary world of haute cuisine, these black nuggets are considered the "diamonds of the kitchen" for their unique earthy flavor and intoxicating aroma.

 The highly prized truffles have been used not only in savory dishes, but also as a decadent embellishment to ice cream and alcoholic cocktails.
-Visit our blog for recipe ideas for your fresh truffles or any of our truffle products.
+Visit our blog for archived posts including recipe ideas for your fresh truffles or any of our truffle products.

-At Keep Your Fork Farm, we grow specifically Black Winter Périgord Truffles (tuber melanosporum), which is named after the French region of Périgord.
+At Keep Your Fork Farm, we grew specifically Black Winter Périgord Truffles (tuber melanosporum), which are named after the French region of Périgord.
 This variety of fungus is subterranean and grows near the foot of oak and hazelnut trees.